untraceablez/foundry-k3s/foundryvtt/examples/README.md

 ## SSL/TLS Certificates

-If you want Foundry to serve HTTPS directly (not recommended - use a reverse proxy instead), you need two files:
+If you want Foundry to serve HTTPS directly (not recommended - use a reverse proxy instead), you need two files.

+**Note:** These files will be mounted at:
+- `/data/Config/certificates/cert` (certificate file)
+- `/data/Config/certificates/key` (private key file)

+This matches what Foundry VTT expects for SSL configuration.

-### cert.pem
+### Certificate File

 Your SSL certificate file (including any intermediate certificates).
+Can be in PEM format with any source filename (e.g., `cert.pem`, `fullchain.pem`, etc.).

 ```
 -----BEGIN CERTIFICATE-----